jackkutilek/PuzzleTree/readme.md

 - `Camera Speed`: how quickly the camera should elastically follow the `camera pos`
 - `Snap Size`: snap the camera to a sparse grid of positions, with the distance (in tiles) between positions defined by the Snap Size.
 This can be used to get a camera that 'flicks' between level screens that are laid out in a regular grid (using the GridVania LDTK project format, for example).

+There are also a handful of properties for configuring screen shake.

 ## PTPlayer

 This node applies inputs as queued movements to instances of the specified tile in the specified layer.